 A large number of Globeville's original residents were European immigrants, among them Volga-Deutsche, Poles, Slovenians, Croatians and Serbs.
 Each group brought its own separate national and religious heritage, which was soon reflected in the community.
 For some years the community developed inwardly: the men walked to work, the women bought from street vendors or shopped in the neighborhood, and the children went to the local public or parochial school.

 A number of events dispersed the old ethnic settlements in Globeville.
 The first was World War II, which strongly accelerated the process of integration.
-The construction of Interstate Highway 25, which began in 1948 and was dedicated in 1958, as well as the construction of Interstate Highway 70, completed in 1964, resulted in the destruction of seven blocks and 31 family homes.
-The highways had a divisive effect on the area, as their construction left only Lincoln and Washington Streets open to north-south traffic.
+The construction of Interstate 25 (1948 - 1958) as well as the construction of Interstate 70 (completed in 1964) resulted in the destruction of seven blocks and 31 family homes.
+The highways had a divisive effect on the area, as their construction left only Lincoln and Washington streets open to north-south traffic.

 Opportunities and Challenges

-Although Globeville is located just 20 blocks north of downtown Denver, circuitous transportation links add to actual travel distance.
+Although Globeville is just 20 blocks north of downtown Denver, circuitous transportation links add to actual travel distance.
 All edges of Globeville are zoned for and have heavy industrial uses.
 Consequently, the Globeville neighborhood is a residential island surrounded by industry.

 Today, portions of Globeville continue to be physically isolated from the rest of Denver by the freeways, railroad lines, and the South Platte River.

 However, the freeways and railroads have also continued to make Globeville an attractive location for business and industry.
-Several large operations and employers are located within the neighborhood and nearby, including the Denver Coliseum and Stock Show complex, the Bannock Street furniture business district, and the Pepsi bottling plant.
+Several large operations and employers are within the neighborhood and nearby, including the Denver Coliseum and National Western Complex, the Bannock Street furniture business district, and the Pepsi bottling plant.

 Habitat's Work in Globeville

 In 2013, Habitat for Humanity of Metro Denver built 17 new affordable homes in the Globeville neighborhood.
 In addition, Habitat provided home repair services to 15 Globeville homeowners in need.
-During the 2013 Jimmy and Rosalynn Carter Work Project Habitat volunteers, staff, and partner families built 11 new and repaired 15 existing homes in Globeville.
+During the 2013 Jimmy and Rosalynn Carter Work Project, Habitat volunteers, staff, and partner families built 11 new homes, and repaired 15 existing homes in Globeville.